Rachel's Raw Food World

 Now, I know what you’re thinking, ‘Oh joy, another article about food safety.’
 But trust me, this is no ordinary article.
-No, my friends, this is a masterpiece of knowledge, a symphony of analytical expertise, all aimed at enlightening you on the ways to keep your kitchen free from those pesky little bacteria that can ruin your day.
+No, my friends, this is a masterpiece of knowledge, a symphony of analytical expertise, all aimed at enlightening you on how to keep your kitchen free from those pesky little bacteria that can ruin your day.

 So, why is preventing cross-contamination so important?
-Well, picture this: you’re preparing a delicious steak, sizzling on the grill, and suddenly, you’re hit with a wave of foodborne illness.
+Picture this: you’re preparing a delicious steak, sizzling on the grill, and suddenly, you’re hit with a wave of foodborne illness.
 Not a pretty picture, right?
 That’s where our hero, the food handler, steps in.
 Armed with knowledge, attention to detail, and a touch of OCD, they can ensure that raw animal foods stay in their place and don’t taint the rest of your meal.

-In this article, we’ll explore the food safety guidelines and regulations that every food handler should know.
+This article’ll explore the food safety guidelines and regulations that every food handler should know.
 We’ll discuss the importance of separating raw animal foods from other ingredients, using separate cutting boards and utensils, and washing hands and surfaces thoroughly.
 We’ll also delve into the proper storage techniques, handling practices, and cleaning routines that can save you from the horrors of cross-contamination.

 So, grab your aprons and join me on this journey to food safety nirvana.
 Let’s conquer cross-contamination, one raw animal food at a time!